-Officer Meghan Darling, among others, went to the church to enforce a court order pertaining to the 13-year-old granddaughter of the Reverend Freddie Tellis.
-The girl had been staying with him.
-Earlier that day, the girl’s father went to the police station to show a court order, proving he had legal custody of her, WEAR-TV reported.
+Officer Meghan Darling, among others, went to the church to enforce a court order pertaining to the 13-year-old granddaughter of the Rev. Freddie Tellis.
+The girl had been staying with him; however, earlier that day, the girl’s father went to the police station to show a court order, proving he had legal custody of her, WEAR-TV reported.

 “I heard a commotion, the officer had walked in the middle of the church with her hand on her revolver,” he said.
 “I guess as an intimidation ploy, and was trying to force this 13-year-old young lady out of her seat."

 The entire incident was caught on camera, but Pensacola Police Chief David Alexander offered a different version of events in a press release.
 “Officer Darling waited outside the sanctuary approximately 15 minutes before she entered and quietly tried to request the parties move out of the sanctuary to resolve the matter.
 Individuals seated with the child refused to comply with her request,” the statement read in part.